 Gemini Project to Redesign the Consumer Expenditure Surveys

-In 2009, the Gemini Project was launched to research and develop a redesign of the Consumer Expenditure (CE) surveys, addressing issues of measurement error and respondent burden.
+The Gemini Project was launched to research and develop a redesign of the Consumer Expenditure (CE) surveys, addressing issues of measurement error and respondent burden.
 In July 2013, a redesign proposal was approved, outlining the future direction of the CE survey.
 More information on the history of the Gemini Project is available on this page under Gemini Background.
 Documents related to the Gemini project can be found at the CE library by filtering on the "Gemini" column.

-Latest News on the Redesign
+Latest Updates on the Redesign

 Overview of the CE Redesign

-The original Gemini redesign consisted of a single sample design with two interviews per wave and a diary keeping week in between.
+The original Gemini Project consisted of a single sample design with two interviews per wave and a diary keeping week in between.
 Each household member over the age of 15 was to complete an individual diary.
 Each household was to be interviewed twice, one year apart.
 The design featured online diaries with a paper backup.
-To emphasize record use, the redesign plan was to split one interview into 2 shorter interviews to redistribute burden– a recall and a records interview.
+To emphasize record use, the redesign plan was to split one interview into 2 shorter interviews to redistribute burden, a recall and a records interview.
 The design featured both token and conditional incentives.